camdowney/sveltekit-pocketbase-template/README.md

 # SvelteKit + PocketBase Template
-For developing apps with SvelteKit, PocketBase, and Tailwind.
+For developing full-stack applications with SvelteKit, PocketBase, and Tailwind.
 Security is not guaranteed; further measures should be taken to ensure authentication and database function properly.

 If you are already familiar with working with PocketBase, simply ignore the below configuration.